 Other points of interest are Teatro Romano, Iglesia de Santa Cruz (the oldest church in Cádiz), El Museo de Cádiz, but best of this little bunch is the Puerta de Tierra.
 Simply calling this place a 'door' or 'land-gate' does this wonderful piece of architecture an injustice.
-It's not only aesthetically pleasing but also provides a function, a throwback to years past when it was needed to defend the city, the list of things for you to enjoy goes on and on so i'll leave the rest for you to explore for yourself!
+It's not only aesthetically pleasing but also provides a function, a throwback to years past when it was needed to defend the city, the list of things for you to enjoy goes on and on so I'll leave the rest for you to explore for yourself!

 Cost of Living in Cádiz: Not a millionaire?
 Not a problem!

-As we’ve already touched on, Cádiz is great in terms of cost of living in comparison with larger cities like Barcelona, Malaga & Madrid. €300 for a one bedroom flat or even less for a shared flat is an enormous difference to cities like Barcelona where prices are pushing higher than €500 for a single room in a shared flat!
-Cheap rent and an average salary in Cádiz being around €1150 and a ton of events to take advantage of, you can live an extremeley comfortable life here!
+As we’ve already touched on, Cádiz is great in terms of cost of living in comparison with larger cities like Barcelona, Malaga & Madrid. €300 for a one-bedroom flat or even less for a shared flat is an enormous difference to cities like Barcelona where prices are pushing higher than €500 for a single room in a shared flat!
+Cheap rent and an average salary in Cádiz being around €1150 and a ton of events to take advantage of, you can live an extremely comfortable life here!

-Padova, Italy: It Was Good Enough For Galileo...
+It Was Good Enough For Galileo...

-Possibly one of the cheapest European cities to live in, this small Italian city in Northern Italy is found on the river Bacchiglione, not far from wildly popular tourist destination, Venice.
+Possibly one of the cheapest European cities to live in, this small Italian city in Northern Italy is found on the river Bacchiglione, not far from a wildly popular tourist destination, Venice.

 Founded in 1183 Padova (or Padua as Italians say it) is flush with interesting historical places and stories.
 Famous figures Dante & Galileo taught at the University of Padua!

-An interesting piece of functional architecture are the bridges that litter the city, crossing the river that surrounds the ancient city walls like a moat!
+An interesting piece of functional architecture is the bridges that litter the city, crossing the river that surrounds the ancient city walls like a moat!
 The Scrovegni Chapel is worth visiting as are the many bars, restaurants and cafes!

 One of the most desirable places to visit in Italy is Venice, just a short but pleasant 30 minute to an hour train ride (on the fast train) from Padua!
-Staying in Venice is incredibly expensive, so why not be smart, stay in Padua and have a trip into Venice and enjoy the best of both worlds!
+Staying in Venice is incredibly expensive, so why not be smart, stay in Padua and have a trip to Venice and enjoy the best of both worlds!